Browse Dictionary: Letter “L”

 lāiā

-attached, connected, fixed.
+attached, connected, imposed/inflicted.

 Grammar: verb, past tense; third person, masculine, singular.